SwingGuy1024/Blog/Bad Uses of Optional.md

         return (lockoutDuration == null)?
 Optional.empty() : lockoutDuration;   // Can't return null.
     }

 Each of these is an improvement.
 They are far more robust.
 The `NullPointerException` goes away completely.
 The getter will never return null, so the missing null-check becomes unnecessary.
-But it's still more work to call the setter, because you need to wrap the result in an Optional:
+But you're testing both the lockout duration and the Optional for null.
+And it's still more work to call the setter, because you need to wrap the result in an Optional:

     authenticationResult.setLockoutDuration(Optional.of(5));

-It makes more sense to leave the Optional out of the setter:
+It makes more sense to leave the Optional out of the setter parameter.
+This also means you can remove the null test from the getter:

+    private Optional<Integer> lockoutDuration;

     public void setLockoutDuration(Integer lockoutDurationOrNull) {
-        this.lockoutDuration = Optional.ofNullable(lockoutDurationOrNull);
+        this.lockoutDuration = Optional.ofNullable(lockoutDurationOrNull); // can't set it to null.
     }

+    public Optional<Integer> getLockoutDuration() {
+        return lockoutDuration;   // Can't return null.
+    }

 Removing Optional makes the method both simpler and easier to call.
+The extra null test is no longer necessary.
 Also, the fact that your value is wrapped inside an Optional is now an implementation detail that's hidden from the user.

 If you're still not convinced that the parameter shouldn't have an Optional, consider this.
 This method could be called five times or fifty times.
 So which makes more sense, wrapping the the value in an Optional each time, which means maybe fifty times?
 Or doing that once in the setter?
 And if it gets done fifty times, how many of those will mistakenly call Optional.of() instead of Optional.ofNullable()?